lehmamic/workshop/README.md

     tls:
       termination: edge
       insecureEdgeTerminationPolicy: Redirect
 ```

+Please replace two values in this file:

+* ***The kubernetes namespace*** Replace the value [THE_NAME_OF_YOUR_OPENSHIFT_PROJECT] with the name of your OpenShift project.
+   ***The name of your cluster*** Replace the value [THE_NAME_OF_YUR_CLUSTER] with the name of your OpenShift onlione cluster, e.g. `us-east-2`.
+The whole host should look like this: `demo-app-devopsfusionleh.apps.us-east-2.starter.openshift-online.com`.
+If you are yusing this in a different environment than OpenShift Online, please use the domain of your cluster.

+Don't forget to commit and push it to the remote repository.

 Now we need a pipelien stage which process this template, applies the objects to OpenShift and trigger a DeploymentConfig rollout.
 Add the following build stages to the `jenkinsfile.groovy`. _You can see (and copy) the code in the [07-jenkins.groovy](./jenkins/07-jenkinsfile.groovy) file._ Don't forget to commit and push it to the remote repository.